 Paperless offices are without a doubt, the future of office life.
-In an article published by Business Week in 1975, the office of the future was predicted to embrace the world of digital documentation entirely.
+In an article published by Business Week in 1975, the office of the future was predicted to embrace the world of digital documentation.
 Fast forward to today, and we still have a long way to go to get to the paperless utopia that was envisioned.

 As cloud storage gets more secure and smartphone technology advances further, completely paper-free offices are not too far away.
-You can begin the process of making your office paper-free today by using a centralised file-storage system (like Google Drive) and ensuring you have adequate security systems in place.
+You can begin the process of making your office paper-free today by using a centralised file-storage system (such as Google Drive) and ensuring you have adequate security systems in place.
 Then, foster a paper-free culture by encouraging your staff to reduce their paper usage.

 “By providing our customers with an easy way to compare water tariffs, Love Water Savings can help you reduce business outgoings even further and enable you to save money that you can reinvest into more important things.”

 ‘Environmental procurement’ is the prioritisation of products and services that cause minimal impact to the environment.
 It includes products and packaging that is fully recyclable or is designed to reduce energy or water consumption, such as LED bulbs or flush reducers.

 With more and more consumers expecting businesses to act responsibly, environmental procurement is a key objective for businesses that want to demonstrate their green credentials and reduce their carbon footprint.
 Marks and Spencer has been leading the way in this department and has committed to making all their packaging recyclable by 2022.

 Your business should begin to plan a long-term sustainable strategy which can help play a key role in reducing your environmental impact.
 It will also help you manage your resources and improve overall efficiency.